wp-plugins/thecartpress/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload TheCartpress E-commerce plugin to the '/wp-content/plugins/' directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Re-save permalink settings

 == Frequently Asked Questions ==